fuzzylite/pyfuzzylite/README.md

-fuzzylite&reg; is a registered trademark of FuzzyLite Limited. jfuzzylite&trade; is a trademark of FuzzyLite Limited. pyfuzzylite&trade; is a trademark of FuzzyLite Limited.
+fuzzylite&reg; is a registered trademark of FuzzyLite Limited
+jfuzzylite&trade; is a trademark of FuzzyLite Limited
+pyfuzzylite&trade; is a trademark of FuzzyLite Limited
-QtFuzzyLite&trade; is a trademark of FuzzyLite Limited.
+QtFuzzyLite&trade; is a trademark of FuzzyLite Limited

 Copyright &#xa9; 2010-2023 FuzzyLite Limited.
-All rights reserved.
+All rights reserved